gchq/Gaffer/core/operation/README.md

 When defining filters in your View try and use the preAggregationFilter for all your filters as this will be run before aggregation and will mean less work has to be done to aggregate properties that you will later just discard.
-On Accumulo and HBase, postTransformFilters are not distributed, the are computed on a single node so they can be slow.
+On Accumulo, postTransformFilters are not distributed, the are computed on a single node so they can be slow.

 Some stores (like Accumulo) store the properties in different columns and lazily deserialise a column as properties in that column are requested.
 So if you limit your filters to just 1 column then less data needs to be deserialised.
-For Accumulo and HBase the columns are split up depending on whether the property is a groupBy property, the visibilityProperty and the remaining.
+For Accumulo the columns are split up depending on whether the property is a groupBy property, the visibilityProperty and the remaining.
 So if you want to execute a time window query and your timestamp is a groupBy property then depending on the store you are